-Before coming to U-M in the fall of 2008, Fitzpatrick served as assistant professor of music education and assistant director of bands at the University of Louisville.
-At U-M, Fitzpatrick teaches a variety of courses in the undergraduate teacher education program as well as graduate courses in curriculum and advanced quantitative, qualitative, and mixed methods research.
-She also serves as coordinator of the University of Michigan Summer MM Program in music education, a 3-summer masters program geared towards practicing music teachers.
+Before coming to U-M in the fall of 2008, Fitzpatrick served as assistant professor of music education and assistant director of bands at the University of Louisville, where she conducted the Symphonic Band.
+At U-M, Fitzpatrick has taught a variety of courses on topics such as social justice in the arts, secondary instrumental methods, The Art of Music Teaching, Curriculum and Assessment, and Advanced Quantitative, Qualitative, and Mixed Methods Research.
+She previously served as coordinator of the University of Michigan Summer MM Program in music education, a 3-summer masters program geared towards practicing music teachers.

-Fitzpatrick is an active and prolific researcher, specializing in urban music education and mixed methods research.
+Fitzpatrick is an active and prolific researcher, specializing in arts equity, urban music education, culturally responsive pedagogy, and mixed methods research.
 Her research has been published in the Journal of Research in Music Education, Research Studies in Music Education, the Bulletin of the Council for Research in Music Education, Contributions to Music Education, the Music Educators Journal, and the Journal of Mixed Methods Research, in addition to numerous book chapters.

 Her book, Urban Music Education: A Practical Guide for Teachers, was published in 2015 by Oxford University Press.
 Fitzpatrick has presented at numerous state, national, and international conferences, and currently serves on the editorial board of the Journal of Research in Music Education.
-She is the past national elected chair of the Social Sciences Special Research Interest Group for the National Association of Music Education, also serves as a frequent clinician and guest conductor with bands across the United States.
-Fitzpatrick was recently appointed as a faculty expert affiliate to Poverty Solutions at the University of Michigan, which focuses on fostering research related to the prevention and alleviation of poverty.
+She is the past national elected chair of the Social Sciences Special Research Interest Group for the National Association of Music Education, and also serves as a frequent clinician and guest conductor with bands across the United States.
+Fitzpatrick serves as a faculty expert affiliate to Poverty Solutions at the University of Michigan, which focuses on fostering research related to the prevention and alleviation of poverty, and also serves on the Advisory Board for the Save the Music Foundation.

 An avid supporter of public school music programs, Fitzpatrick is the former director of instrumental music at Northland High School in Columbus, Ohio, where she directed the district’s largest band and orchestra program.
-Fitzpatrick is the recipient of the 2003 God and Country Award, presented by the Salvation Army and the Brass Band of Columbus for her “outstanding, sensitive leadership of young people.”
+Fitzpatrick is the recipient of the 2003 God and Country Award for her “outstanding, sensitive leadership of young people.”

 Selected Scholarly Publications